India's Next Top Model

 India's Next Top Model is an Indian reality television series, which premiered on 19 July 2015 and broadcast on MTV India.
 The series is an Indian version of Tyra Banks-created 2003 American reality television series America's Next Top Model.
 The viewers see several women compete for the title of India's Next Top Model, providing them with an opportunity to begin their career in the modeling industry.

-The Head judge/Host of the series is Lisa Haydon later Malaika Arora, Judged by Dabboo Ratnani, Milind Soman (Season 3-4) And mentored by image consultant and grooming expert Neeraj Gaba and Anusha Dandekar.
+The Head judge/Host of the series is Lisa Haydon later Malaika Arora, Judged by Dabboo Ratnani, Milind Soman (seasons 3-4) And mentored by image consultant and grooming expert Neeraj Gaba and Anusha Dandekar.
 Bulldog Media & Entertainment had licensed the format rights from CBS Television Distribution and the series was premiered on 19 July 2015 on MTV India.